monistowl/enoch/site/content/learn/captures.md

     },
     {
       "move": ["d4", "f6"],
       "narrative": "Excellent!
 The Red Bishop is captured.
-Blue now threatens Black's King!", "highlight": ["f6", "e5"]
+Now Blue threatens Red's King on e5!", "highlight": ["f6", "e5"]
     },
     {
-      "narrative": "When a King is captured, its army FREEZES.
-Frozen pieces block movement but can't act.", "highlight": ["e5"]
+      "narrative": "Capturing a King freezes the entire army.
+Click f6, then e5 to capture the Red King!", "highlight": ["f6", "e5"],
+      "expectedMove": ["f6", "e5"],
+      "legalMoves": { "f6": ["e5", "g7", "h8", "e7", "d8"] }
     },
     {
+      "move": ["f6", "e5"],
+      "narrative": "The Red King is captured!
+Notice how the Red Knight and Pawn are now FROZEN (greyed out).", "highlight": ["g3", "h2"]
+    },
+    {
-      "narrative": "This is key to Enochian Chess strategy: capture enemy kings to freeze their armies!", "highlight": ["f6"]
+      "narrative": "Frozen pieces block movement but cannot move or capture.
+This is key to Enochian Chess strategy!", "highlight": ["e5", "g3", "h2"]
     }
   ]
 }